Learn the steps for a property tax protest to challenge your rental unit's appraisal and potentially reduce your tax burden.

 With the variations in property tax rates and regulations across states, it's important to stay informed about the property tax landscape in your area.

-To successfully protest your property tax appraisal, gather specific data such as your property's assessed value, comparable property values, recent sale prices, market trends, and property improvements or damages.
+To successfully protest your property tax appraisal, gather specific data such as your property's assessed and fair market value amount, comparable property values, recent sale prices, market trends, and property improvements or damages.
 These data points will help you create a well-researched and compelling case, increasing your chances of achieving a more accurate property valuation and lowering your property taxes.

 Protesting your taxes can be complex, but being proactive and well-informed can reduce your tax burden and maximize your real estate investment.